 “Don’t worry, I’ll be fine.
-I have an abundant reserve and deliveries to my favourite long-distant customers will keep my wings in shape.
-Such as this vegetarian Witchdoctor from this Cannibal tribe in the highlands.
-He wears his collection innovatively to conceal his dietary preferences from his village.
+I have an abundant reserve, and the deliveries to my favourite long-distant customers will keep my wings in shape.
+There’s this vegetarian Witchdoctor from this Cannibal tribe in the highlands, he wears his collection innovatively to conceal his dietary preferences from his village.
 Now there’s a man who knows the value of a good tooth.

 There’s my stall at the ‘Wicked Witches Black-market’ for milk-teeth’s calcium properties.
-They all suffer with rotten teeth and poor posture.
-Osteoporosis, It’s a side effect from dark magic.
+They all suffer from rotten teeth and poor posture.
+Osteoporosis, it’s a side effect from dark magic.
 Poor things…

-There’ll be no more ball gowns making my ass look gi-normous.
+There’ll be no more ballgowns making my arse look gi-normous.
 They’re freezing in winter, a soaking-sponge in rain, and a sweatsuit in summer.
 Don’t get me started on irritating places glitter goes…

-But my tooth-spitting finale– no more dental plan!
-You’d expect they’d supply dental cover, considering what we collect?
+But for my tooth-spitting finale–there’s no more dental plan!
+You’d expect my employers to supply dental cover, considering what we collect?
 Not anymore.